Prince Henry's Room in Fleet Street is one of the few houses in London which survive today from before the Great Fire of London in 1666.

 The history of the site can be traced back to the 12th century when it formed part of the property granted to the Knights Templar, which in 1312 passed to the Knights Hospitallers of the Order of St John of Jerusalem.

-Fleet Street was probably lined with small buildings at an early date and Hospitallers' records show that at the beginning of the 16th century tenants included the landlord of an inn called The Hand which was on the site of the eastern half of No 17.
+Fleet Street was probably lined with small buildings at an early date.
+Hospitallers' records show that, at the beginning of the 16th century, tenants included the landlord of an inn called The Hand which was on the site of the eastern half of No 17.

 The house changed its name to the Fountain during the 17th century and from 1795 to 1816 the front part of the house was occupied by a well-known exhibition, Mrs Salmon's Waxworks, while the tavern business continued in the back part of the premises.

-Several mythical stories have attached themselves to the site.
+Several mythical stories are attached to this building.
 When the London County Council took over the building, a signboard across the front declared that it was "formerly the palace of Henry VIII and Cardinal Wolsey" but evidence of the rebuilding in 1610 refutes this claim.

-A more persistent story states that the house was built for the Council of the Duchy of Cornwall and that the room on the first floor was set apart for its use after Prince Henry became Prince of Wales in 1610.
-This would explain the three feathers motif on the facade and why the inn was called The Prince's Arms .
+Another story states that the house was built for the Council of the Duchy of Cornwall and that the room on the first floor was set apart for its use after Prince Henry became Prince of Wales in 1610.
+This would explain the three feathers motif on the facade and why the inn was called The Prince's Arms.
 However, records clearly show that the house was erected as a tavern and that the name was in use two years before Prince Henry was born.